theodric/fuckVariousThings/README.md

 The code is written in Visual Basic 6 EE.
 If you don't feel like compiling it, you'll find a binary in /bin within this repo.

-The marquee is AxMrquee.ocx, also provided in this repo in /AxMrquee.
-This marquee control was included as sample code in 1997's Microsoft Visual Basic 5 Control Creation Edition release.
+The ActiveX marquee control is AxMrquee.ocx, also provided in this repo in /AxMrquee, and  was originally released as sample code with 1997's Microsoft Visual Basic 5 Control Creation Edition.